-Delegate (v) - to transfer work or responsibilities to somebody else, usually more experienced or less busy.
-Scale of operation - used to describe how big a company, business or other undertaking is.
-At this scale of operation, we should look into hiring additional staff.
+Delegate (v) - to transfer work or responsibilities to somebody else, usually more experienced or less busy Scale of operation - used to describe how big a company, business or other undertaking is.
+At this scale of operation we should look into hiring additional staff

-Fed up with - tired and unhappy about something unpleasant because it happens often.
+Fed up with - tired and unhappy of something unpleasant because it happens often

 Day in day out - something that happens regularly and for a long period of time.
-He was working on his car day in day out to make sure it is ready for the next racing season.
+He was working on his car day in day out to make sure it is ready for the next racing season

-Work your way up - to go up the career ladder, to get a promotion to a certain position.
-Over his five years with the company, he worked his way up to chief sales manager.
+Work your way up - to go up the career ladder, to get promoted to a certain position.
+Over the five years time with the company he worked his way up to chief sales manager

 Make a killing - to make a lot of money doing something.
-Ted makes a killing from his YouTube videos; who would have thought that could be possible!
+Ted makes a killing from his Youtube videos, who would have thought that could be possible!